Driving Discovery

 Bigger.
 Better.More collaborative.

 By combining a research-intensive university with a world-class academic health center, we’re now the third largest research university in Texas — and we’re facilitating even more research opportunities and cross-disciplinary collaboration.
-We have almost half a billion dollars in our annual research portfolio, and we are investing in critical, high-impact areas like aging and brain health, applied cancer research and treatment and AI.
+We have over half a billion dollars in our annual research portfolio, and we are investing in critical, high-impact areas like aging and brain health, applied cancer research and treatment and AI.
 And with over 520 active clinical trials in Texas, we’re advancing new solutions and cures for people in Texas and beyond.

 Jenny Hsieh, PhD, leads and champions neuroscience research as the Semmes Foundation Distinguished Chair in Cell Biology.
 Also the director of the Brain Health Consortium, Hsieh brings together scientists across disciplines to shape the future of the field.
 At the Hsieh Lab, she and her team use stem cells, 3D brain organoids and disease modeling to study the roots of Alzheimer’s, Parkinson’s and epilepsy.
 Their research is accelerating precision medicine and treatment for brain disorders and creating new hope for patients.